qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. tip:: **Use right-click to (de)activate the data overriding**

- Once you set a parameter using the |dataDefined| data-defined override button, you can enable or disable it by simply clicking the widget with the mouse right button.
+ You can enable or disable a configured |dataDefined| :sup:`data-defined override` button by simply clicking the widget with the mouse right button.

 .. note:: When the data-defined override option is setup correctly the icon is yellow |dataDefineOn| or |dataDefineExpressionOn|; if it is broken,